peaBerberian/wasp-hls/README.md

     - [ ] ALLOWED-CPC: DRM are not handled for now
   - [ ] EXT-X-START: Should be relied on for the default starting position.
     For now we just play at `0` for VoD and at `live-edge - 10` for live
-  - [ ] EXT-X-PLAYLIST-TYPE: Not sure if there's an advantage compared to the presence of an ENDLIST tag, to check...
   - [ ] EXT-X-GAP
   - [ ] EXT-X-VERSION: Not specifically considered for now, most differences handled until now had compatible behaviors from version to version